 |Shanley High School||5600 25th S,||Grades 9-12|

-The enrollment is approximately 1150 students Network wide.
+The enrollment is approximately 1200 students system wide.

 JPII Catholic Schools Council Purpose:

-The purpose of the JPII Catholic Schools Council is to advise and support the Vice-President/Chair in the areas designated herein.
-The Council shall facilitate a diocesan vision of Catholic Schools that is unifying and responsive, and shall provide leadership for operational committees as directed/requested by the Chair in accordance with the Bylaws.
+The purpose of the JPII Catholic Schools Council is to advise and support the President in the areas designated herein.
+The Council shall facilitate a diocesan vision of Catholic Schools that is unifying and responsive, and shall provide leadership for operational committees as directed/requested by the President in accordance with the Bylaws.